tarusov/composer-challenge-bot/README.md

 # composer-challenge-bot

-A simple telegram bot that suggests a topic and genre for writing music
+A simple telegram bot that suggests a topic and genre for writing music.